WASTE MANAGEMENT 2023

 Water conservation includes all the policies, strategies and activities to sustainably manage the natural resource of fresh water, to protect the hydrosphere, and to meet the current and future human demand.
 Population, household size, and growth and affluence all affect how much water is used.
-Factors such as climate change have increased pressures on natural water resources especially in manufacturing and agricultural irrigation.
+Factors such as climate change have increased pressures on natural water resources especially in manufacturing and irrigation.

 Alternative water is often treated to non-potable standards, meaning it is not safe for human consumption.
 Common uses of alternative water include landscape irrigation, ornamental pond and fountain filling, cooling tower make-up, and toilet and urinal flushing.